Nice0Man/Nice0Man/README.md

 - 👋 Hi, I’m @Nice0Man
-- 👀 I’m interested in Computer science
+- 👀 I’m interested in Computer science and IT
 - 🌱 I’m currently studying in MEPhI university in Moscow
-- 🌱 I’m currently learning "C" and "Python"
 - 📫 How to reach me on Telegram? >> https://t.me/nice0_0man

 <!---